-All waiver services are prior authorized by the DOH/DDD case managers and forwarded to the DHS/MQD fiscal agent.
-Waiver agency providers' claims processing/payment follows the State's Medicaid Fee-For-Service process.
-The DHS/MQD Fiscal Agent enters the prior authorizations into HPMMIS, the State's MMIS.
-Providers render the services and send their claims for the services to the DHS/MQD Fiscal Agent for processing.
+Waiver services are prior authorized by the DOH/DDD case managers and forwarded to the DHS/MQD fiscal agent.
+Waiver agency providers' claims processing/payment follows the DHS/MQD's Medicaid Fee-For-Service process.
+The DHS/MQD fiscal agent enters the authorizations into HPMMIS, the State's MMIS.
+Providers render the services and send their claims for the services to the DHS/MQD fiscal agent for processing.
 Providers have the option of submitting claims electronically or manually on a CMS 1500 form.
-The DHS/MQD Fiscal Agent provides an electronic HIPAA-compliant interface that enables providers to send claims electronically.
-If the providers want to file manual claims, the claims are sent to the DHS/MQD Fiscal Agent's office located on Oahu for processing.
+The DHS/MQD fiscal agent provides an electronic HIPAA-compliant interface that enables providers to send claims electronically.
+If the providers want to file manual claims, the claims are sent to the DHS/MQD fiscal agent's office located on Oahu for processing.
 HPMMIS adjudicates claims on a daily basis and processes payments on a weekly basis.
-Prior to the checks being generated, the DHS/MQD Fiscal Agent will notify DHS/MQD of the funds required for the week's payment.
-DHS/MQD bills DOH/DDD for the required State funds portion on a weekly waiver basis.
 Checks are generated at the end of each week.
 Providers have the option of receiving their payment electronically (deposited directly into the provider's bank account) or by mail.
-Providers also have the option to receive their remittance advices electronically or by mail with the check.
+Providers also have the option to receive their remittance advices electronically or by mail.
+Provider checks and the corresponding remittance advice are sent separately.
+Prior to the checks being generated, the DHS/MQD fiscal agent will notify DHS/MQD of the funds required for the week's payment.
+DHS/MQD bills DOH/DDD for the required State funds portion on a weekly basis.

-2) Consumer Directed-Personal Assistance Option
+2) Consumer-Directed Option

-The flow of billings for the CD option has the contracted FMS entity submitting claims as a provider agency.
-All waiver services under the CD option are prior authorized by the DOH/DDD case managers and forwarded to the DHS/MQD fiscal agent.
-The FMS entity's CD claims processing/payment follows the State's Medicaid Fee-For-Service process.
-The DHS/MQD Fiscal Agent enters the prior authorizations into HPMMIS, the State's MMIS.
-Services are rendered by CD employees under the supervision of the CD employer and the FMS entity functions as the Fiscal/Employer Agent and covers payroll costs including applicable taxes.
-The FMS entity sends claims for the rendered services to the DHS/MQD Fiscal Agent for processing.
+The flow of billings for the CD option has the contracted FMS entity submitting claims as a provider agency following the State's Medicaid Fee-For-Service- process.
+Based on the Individualized Service Plan (ISP), all waiver services to be delivered through the CD option must be documented in the ISP.
+Service authorizations are subsequently generated prior to service delivery by DOH/DDD case managers and forwarded to the DHS/MQD fiscal agent.
+The DHS/MQD fiscal agent enters the service authorizations into HPMMIS, the State's MMIS and issues a Prior Authorization to the FMS.
+The Prior Authorization serves as a budget for the CD employer to structure a participant's services and exercise budget authority.
+Services are rendered by CD employees under the supervision of the CD employer and the FMS entity functions as the fiscal/employer agent and covers payroll costs including applicable employer taxes.
+The FMS entity sends claims for the rendered services to the DHS/MQD fiscal agent for processing to recoup the actual cost of employee wages and employer taxes.

 As with provider agencies, the FMS entity has the option of submitting claims electronically or manually on a CMS 1500 form.
-The DHS/MQD Fiscal Agent provides an electronic HIPAA-compliant interface that enables the FMS entity to send claims electronically.
-If the FMS entity wants to file manual claims, the claims are sent to the DHS/MQD Fiscal Agent's office located on Oahu for processing.
+The DHS/MQD fiscal agent provides an electronic HIPAA-compliant interface that enables the FMS entity to send claims electronically.
+If the FMS entity wants to file manual claims, the claims are sent to the DHS/MQD fiscal agent's office located on Oahu for processing.
 HPMMIS adjudicates claims on a daily basis and processes payments on a weekly basis.
-Prior to the checks being generated, the DHS/MQD Fiscal Agent will notify DHS/MQD of the funds required for the week's payment.
+Prior to the checks being generated, the DHS/MQD fiscal agent will notify DHS/MQD of the funds required for the week's payment.
 DHS/MQD bills DOH/DDD for the required State funds portion on a weekly waiver basis.
 Checks are generated at the end of each week.
 The FMS entity has the option of receiving payment electronically (deposited directly into the provider's bank account) or by mail.
 It also has the option to receive the remittance advices electronically or by mail with the check.